How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 Enjoy the scenery – you will pass Yushan National Park on the way!

-• Bus #6739 is operated by Yuanlin Bus Company (員林客運), which is based in Changhua, but also runs buses to places in Nantou (like Sun Moon Lake) and Chiayi (like Alishan)
+• Bus #6739 is operated by Yuanlin Bus Company (員林客運), which is based in Changhua, but also runs buses to places in Nantou (like Sun Moon Lake) and Chiayi (like Alishan).
+The official schedule is here.

 • Traveling time: 3 hours 50 min, with one short break on the way